audiosocket/backbone.mixins/README.md

 Using
 =====

-Include the desired mixings after including `backbone.js` and before any code that makes use of it and you're ready to go!
+Include `backbone.mixins.js` after including `backbone.js` and before any code that makes use of it and you're ready to go!